What Did/Do You Want To Be When You Grow Up?

 And it’s an even better thing for you that careers that deal with concrete objects tend to be well paid, interesting, and highly respected.
 So take some time to think about careers in fields like engineering, logistics, and architecture — the possibilities for a thinker and doer like you are pretty much endless.

 If this sounds interesting and you think you’re on the right track, we invite you to go a little further.
-Take
+Take this quiz to find out which material-based job is perfect for you.

 My review of the quiz: